-- 12. The previous President of Fixed Maintenance filed a lawsuit against PSW early in the receivership claiming the Principals violated the terms of various agreements between PSW and the sellers of Fixed Maintenance.
+12. The previous President of Fixed Maintenance filed a lawsuit against PSW early in the receivership claiming the Principals violated the terms of various agreements between PSW and the sellers of Fixed Maintenance.
 One of those violations included failing to remove a principal of Fixed Maintenance from personal guaranties related to Fixed Maintenance liabilities.
-The Receiver notes that immediately prior to the inception of the receivership, the Principals agreed to segregate certain Fixed Maintenance financial activity and funds and to other actions intended to allow Fixed Maintenance to operate more independently from PSW.
-The Receiver executed a Rule 11 agreement and has recently restarted settlement discussions with the previous President. - 13.
-Since the Appointment Date, the Receiver has taken control of the finances of the Receivership Entities and has engaged in discussions with creditors and investors regarding the preservation of value of the assets of the Receivership Entities including non-real estate assets (now, the "Receivership Assets").
+Additionally, the Principals agreed to segregate certain Fixed Maintenance financial activity and funds and to other actions intended to allow Fixed Maintenance to operate more independently from PSW.
+Following the settlement discussions the Receiver is working towards a mutually satisfactory resolution with the previous President of Fixed Maintenance.

+13. Since the Appointment Date, the Receiver has taken control of the finances of the Receivership Entities and has engaged in discussions with creditors and investors regarding the preservation of value of the assets of the Receivership Entities including non-real estate assets (now, the "Receivership Assets").
 At the onset of the Receivership multiple real property backed loans made to PSW and PSW related entities were threatening foreclosure.
 The Receiver entered into fourteen Rule 11 agreements with lenders due to foreclosure and litigants negatively impacting recovery efforts.
 Ultimately, the PSW portfolio proved to have significantly less value than expected, but the Receiver continues to negotiate with Joint Venture partners and lenders to realize any recovery that can be achieved.
 The Receiver and accounting team also continued its financial (cash) reconciliation and forensic analysis of one of the Joint Ventures to determine if the terms of the agreements were met by the parties to the Joint Venture.
 The Receiver has made progress providing value for creditors, investors, and all other stakeholders by instituting an organized and orderly claims process, undertaking a forensic accounting, completing some homes that were partially constructed, and negotiating to sell, preserve and increase the value of the Receivership Assets.